pyepye/django-magiclink/README.md

 MAGICLINK_ONE_TOKEN_PER_USER = True

 # Include basic anti spam form fields to help stop bots.
 False by default
+# Note: IF you use the default forms you will need to add CSS to your
+# page / stylesheet to hide the labels for the anti spam fields.
+# See the login.html or signup.html for an example
 MAGICLINK_ANTISPAM_FORMS = False
 # The shortest time a user can fill out each field and submit a form without
 # being considered a bot.
 The time is per field and defaults to 1 second.